 Diagnosis of Spina Bifida

 Pregnant women will be offered prenatal screening tests for checking for spina bifida and other birth defects.
 These tests aren’t perfect.
 Some mothers had positive blood tests have babies without spina bifida.
 Even if the result is negative, there is a slight chance that the spina bifida is present, so consider talking to your doctor regarding prenatal testing, its risks and you now need to handle the results.

 Though spina bifida can be screened using maternal blood tests, typically ultrasound is used for diagnosis in most cases.

-- Maternal Serum Alpha-Fetoprotein test- For this test, a sample of the mother’s blood is drawn to be tested for alpha-fetoprotein, a protein that is produced by the baby.
+For Maternal Serum Alpha-Fetoprotein test, a sample of the mother’s blood is drawn to be tested for alpha-fetoprotein, a protein that is produced by the baby.
 It’s quite normal for a little amount of AFP to cross the placenta and enter the mother’s bloodstream, but abnormally high levels of AFP suggests that the baby has a neural tube defect, which can be spina bifida, even though high levels of AFP don’t occur always in spina bifida.